The MATCH Lab grant process

 If your application is successful, you’ll attend our two-day Raising Money for your Art clinic.
-The clinic is a two-day intensive fundraising and arts business professional development opportunity held in Melbourne.
+The clinic is a two-day intensive fundraising and arts business professional development opportunity.
 MATCH Lab participants will be fully supported to attend the clinic, including the cost of attendance, return airfares and two nights’ accommodation.

 It connects you with experts and your peers to develop a fundraising plan for supporting your arts practice and your next artistic project; and it will give you a deeper understanding of your potential support options, how to build private sector support and fund your art in a sustainable way, and the skills to develop your career as a creative entrepreneur.

 Stage 4: Fundraising

 Armed with the fundraising plan you developed at the clinic, your next step will be to implement your own tailored fundraising campaign.

 We offer ‘in-principle’ matched funding support to successful MATCH Lab applicants, capped at $5,000.
 Successful applicants must complete an online declaration to accept the program conditions and confirm participation.